 I had trouble breathing.
 I couldn’t talk, much less, call out for help.
 I couldn’t get to my feet.

-I really felt like I was gonna die right there & then…probably less than 75 feet from my family & friends!
-No one apparently saw me & since this was a seldom-used exit, no people were going in nor out.
+I really felt like I was gonna die right there & then…seriously…probably less than 75 feet from my family & friends!
+No one apparently saw me & since this was a seldom-used entrance/exit, no people were going in nor out.

 It took me about 25 minutes to crawl to that back door!

-As soon as I reached it, a hotel employee saw me, opened the door & helped me up.
+As soon as I reached it, a hotel employee happened to be in the connecting hallway, saw me, opened the door & helped me up.
 He wanted to call 9-1-1.

-It took me a good 1/2 hour to fully come to my senses & get that rubber outta my legs.
+It took me a good 1/2 hour to fully come to my senses & get that rubbery feeling outta my legs.

 I was completely soaked from head to toe.

-Of course, I was cross-examined by the prosecuting attorney as well as my own defense counsel when I eventually made it back outside.
+Of course, I was cross-examined by the prosecuting attorney as well as my own defense counsel when I eventually made it back outside an hour later!